New NHTSA Regulation May Shaft Auto Accident Victims

 The NHTSA does not project that the roof crush rule will eliminate deaths or injuries due to roofs crushing.

-Yet it still seems comfortable with taking away the personal injury rights of the many people who will continue to be injured or killed in roof crush accidents - while at the same time ensuring that auto manufacturers will not make any safety and design improvements beyond what is required.
+Yet it still seems comfortable with taking away the rights of the many people who will continue to be injured or killed in roof crush accidents - while at the same time ensuring that auto manufacturers will not make any safety and design improvements beyond what is required.

 The NHTSA is expected to issue the final version of its roof crush regulation in October.